Dynamical Spreading and Memory Retention Under Power Law Potential: End Matter

-This solution is known as compact --- the density is strictly zero beyond some cutoff \cite{rosenau1993compactons, leal2007advanced, barenblatt1952porous}.
-Figures \ref{fig1}G and ~\ref{fig1}J show an excellent agreement between the experiment and the simulation and the analytic solution for $k=3$ in 2D.
-The inset shows a plot of $(\rho t^{2/5})^{3/2}$ versus $\eta^2 = r^2/t^{2/5}$, which is linear as predicted by Eq.~\ref{f in thesis}, combined with Eq.~\ref{self-similar ansatz}.

-\textbf{Density for long-ranged interactions.} The density profile in Fig.~\ref{fig2}B (bottom) and the supplementary information in 1D indicate that for $k=d-2$, the density is constant.
+\textbf{Density for long-range interactions:} The density profiles for 2D in Fig.~\ref{fig2}D and Fig.~\ref{fig:density_for_k=-1_2_-15}B for 1D, indicate that for $k=d-2$, the density is constant.
 A formal proof is given in Ref.~\cite{krapivsky2024expansion}.
 Here, let us give some intuition.
 For any solution to be self-similar, the velocity must be proportional to the distance from the center, $r$.
-That is $v \propto r$ (see SI for an example).
-Assuming a constant density in Eq.~\ref{continouum velocity}, the integral scales as $r^{-k-1+d}$.
+That is $v \propto r$ (see Fig.\ref{fig:density_for_k=-1_2_-15}F for an example).
+Assuming a constant density in Eq.~\ref{eqEta}, the integral scales as $r^{-k-1+d}$.
 Equating this to $r$, gives $k=d-2$.
 Thus, for a potential of $U \sim 1/r^{d-2}$, the density profile is spatially constant.
-We have yet to solve Eq.~\ref{eqEta} for other values of $k<d$.
-A solution for 1D is given in \cite{Agarwal2019Harmonic, krapivsky2024expansion}.
-We hypothesize that a generalization to any dimension will have the following form
+A solution for 1D is given in \cite{Agarwal2019Harmonic, krapivsky2024expansion}, and for D dimensions in \cite{biler2011barenblatt}.

-This solution gives the correct result in 1D, as well as a constant profile when $k=d-2$ for any dimension.
-We also verified this result for $k=(-1, 0, 1)$ in 2D, see Fig.~\ref{fig2}C--E. Notice how Eq.~\ref{f for k<d} has the same form as Eq.~\ref{f in thesis} with a different power law.